For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Imagine you are using a chatbot AI model to provide information about the weather.
 Instead of a generic prompt like “What’s the weather like?”, prompt engineering involves crafting a more specific and detailed prompt like “What is the current temperature in New York City?” or “Will it rain in London tomorrow?”

-Read about —> Which AI chatbot is right for you in 2023
+Read about —> Which AI chatbot is right for you?

 By providing a clear and specific prompt, you guide the AI model to generate a response that directly answers your question.
 The choice of words, context, and additional details in the prompt can influence the output of the AI model and ensure it produces accurate and relevant information.